 Did you know that Mérida is laid out on a grid system?

-Obviously, you will need to know a little bit about how Mérida is laid out.
-Basically, it is laid out on a grid system with even-numbered streets that run north and south.
-Low numbers start in the north and increase as you go south.
+I felt relieved when I discovered how Mérida is laid out.
+Basically, it is laid out on a grid system with even-numbered streets that run north and south (low numbers start in the east and increase to the north).
+Consequently, odd-numbered streets run east to west (low numbers start in the north and increase to the south).

 Once you have a point of reference, it’s easier than you think.
 Let’s look at a few examples to remember the format.